-The “New” New York Panel was launched in May 2022 by Governor Kathy Hochul and Mayor Eric Adams to examine the future of New York City and the region’s economy.
+The “New” New York Panel was launched by Governor Kathy Hochul and Mayor Eric Adams in 2022 to examine the future of New York City and the region’s economy.

 Making New York Work for Everyone